Solar-network/docs/docs/core/transactions/types/vote.md

 | :-------: | :---: |
 |     2     |   2   |

-A key feature of the SXP DPoS model is that each address can vote for one delegate of their choosing to secure the network.
-A vote and unvote transaction type is therefore necessary to enable this functionality.
-Once an address votes for a delegate, funds can enter and leave the address as needed, and vote weight adjusts automatically.
-Voting does not send funds to the delegate’s SXP address in question - it only assigns vote weight

-Holders of SXP vote through their wallets for delegates who secure the network, insert blocks into the ledger, and create new SXP.
-The top 53 vote earners are named elected forging delegates.
-Number of delegates is related to DPOS mechanism configuration.
+A key feature of the Solar DPoS model is the ability to vote (or stake) for one or multiple delegates at once.
+Anywhere from 1 to 53 delegates in total may be voted for.
+The wallet's vote weight can be distributed evenly across their chosen delegates or customised by setting the distribution percentage as desired.
+Once a wallet is actively voting, funds can be sent and received freely and its vote weight adjusts accordingly.

+To vote for a new delegate or set of delegates, create a new vote transaction containing the list of delegates for which you'd like to vote.

+To stop voting altogether, simply create a new vote transaction containing an empty delegate list, also known as a '[Cancel Vote](#cancel-vote).'

+> Voting does _not_ require sending funds to the delegate or delegates - it only assigns the wallet's vote weight.

 | References    |                                                                                                                                                                                                                                                                                                                  |
 | :------------ | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |